Ophiopogon planiscapus 'Niger' (30) Flat

 f/k/a O. nigrescens 'Black Dragon'.

 One of the few 'black-leafed' plants in existence; with narrow purplish-black, leaves.
-White (sometimes flushed pink) flower spikes rise above the foliage.
+From early through midsummer, short spikes of light purple to white flowers (much like those of Liriope) are produced, followed by purplish black berries in the fall.
 Best grown in rich, sandy or loamy composition soil, with an acidic or neutral pH.
 While it will tolerate some drought, preferred conditions are well-drained soil, with consistent moisture that does not completely dry-out.

 Royal Horticultural Society's Award of Garden Merit 1993

 Black Mondo Grass adds dramatic flair to combination containers but can also be grown en masse as a low groundcover.
 Use it as a foil for silver or gold foliage plants or combine with succulent temperennials in shallow troughs.

 Excellent, easy care, low maintenance plant choice for slopes, mass planting, border edging, in a rock garden, containers or at the base of trees.
 Planted twelve (12) inches apart, should fill-in after three to four years, may be planted ten (10) inches apart for quicker coverage.
 Similar in appearance and habit to liriope, but not as invasive as Liriope spicata.
 Mow foliage at the highest possible cutting height in late winter before new growth.

 Spread: 12.0 Inches

 Hardiness Zones: 5,6,7,8,9

 Full Sun (> 6 hrs.
 Direct Sun) - Part Shade (4-6 hrs.
 Direct Sun)